melisgl/journal/README.md

 <a id="x-28JOURNAL-3AREPLAY-FAILURE-20CONDITION-29"></a>
 - [condition] **REPLAY-FAILURE** *SERIOUS-CONDITION*

-    A common superclass (never signalled itself) for all kinds of mismatches between the events produced and the replay journal.
+    A abstract superclass (never itself signalled) for all kinds of mismatches between the events produced and the replay journal.
 Signalled only in [`JOURNAL-STATE`][03de] `:REPLAYING` and only once per [`WITH-JOURNALING`][6131].
 If a `REPLAY-FAILURE` is signalled for an [`EVENT`][a394],